ravinder61997/vsd_workshop/README.md

 # VSD Digital VLSI SoC Design and Planning
+OpenLANE is an open-source tool that automates the process of converting a Register-Transfer Level (RTL) description of a circuit into a GDSII file, ready for chip manufacturing.
+This RTL2GDS flow can be broken down into several stages:

+1. **Synthesis:**  The RTL code is translated into a netlist, a list of interconnected logic cells.
+2. **Placement & Clock Tree Synthesis (CTS):**  The logic cells are arranged on the chip floorplan, considering area and timing constraints.
+A clock distribution network is also designed to ensure all parts of the circuit receive clock signals reliably.
+3. **Routing:**  Connections between logic cells are implemented with metal wires.
+OpenLANE uses tools like Magic to ensure these wires follow the design rules of the chosen chip fabrication process (PDK).
+4. **Design Rule Check (DRC) & Layout Versus Schematic (LVS):**  The resulting layout is checked for errors against the PDK rules and verified to ensure it matches the original RTL functionality.

+OpenLANE excels at handling these steps entirely by itself, aiming for a push-button experience.
+This makes it a valuable tool for learning and experimenting with chip design, particularly for designs targeting the Skywater 130nm open-source PDK.

 # DAY-1
 The introductory workshop on Day 1 provided a comprehensive overview of the RTL to GDSII flow, elucidating the seamless transformation of Verilog code into physical design.
 We as participants gained insights into the fundamental principles underlying the RISC-V processor architecture, and how these concepts translate into layout design.
 Crucially, the session delved into the intricate relationship between software applications and hardware, elucidating the pivotal role of compilers in bridging these domains.
 Additionally, attendees were introduced to the concept of Process Design Kits (PDKs), further enhancing their understanding of the integrated circuit design process.
 ## OPENLANE in Terminal